w3c/testtwf-website/docs/test-format-guidelines.md

 ## HTTP headers

 Some tests may require special HTTP headers.
-These should be configured using a .headers file located in the same directory as the relevant file.
+These should be configured using a `[FILENAME.EXT].headers` file located in the same directory as the relevant file.

 <!--
   TODO Document headers format properly.